 Toronto Blue Jays

-Marcus Stroman has thrown 3,411 pitches that have been tracked by the PITCHf/x system between 2013 and 2016, including pitches thrown in the MLB Regular Season, the MLB Postseason, Spring Training and Fall/Winter Ball.
-In 2016, he has relied primarily on his Sinker (92mph), also mixing in a Slider (86mph), Change (84mph), Cutter (90mph) and Curve (81mph).
-He also rarely throws a Fourseam Fastball (92mph).
+Marcus Stroman has thrown 8,695 pitches that have been tracked by the PITCHf/x system between 2013 and 2017, including pitches thrown in the MLB Regular Season, the MLB Postseason, The World Baseball Classic, Spring Training and Fall/Winter Ball.
+In 2017, he has relied primarily on his Sinker (94mph) and Slider (87mph), also mixing in a Fourseam Fastball (94mph) and Curve (83mph).
+He also rarely throws a Cutter (90mph) and Change (83mph).

-His sinker is a real worm killer that generates an extreme number of groundballs compared to other pitchers' sinkers, has surprisingly little armside run and has some natural sinking action.
-His slider has exceptional depth, generates a very high amount of groundballs compared to other pitchers' sliders and has short glove-side cut.
-His change is a prototypical pitch with few remarkable qualities.
-His cutter generates fewer whiffs/swing compared to other pitchers' cutters, has slightly above average velo, has some natural sink and has strong cutting action.
-His curve generates an extremely high number of swings & misses compared to other pitchers' curves, has sweeping glove-side movement, has little depth and is slightly harder than usual.
-His fourseam fastball generates an extremely high number of swings & misses compared to other pitchers' fourseamers, has heavy sinking action, results in more flyballs compared to other pitchers' fourseamers, has essentially average velo and has slightly less natural movement than typical.
+His sinker is a real worm killer that generates an extreme number of groundballs compared to other pitchers' sinkers, has surprisingly little armside run, has slightly above average velo and has some natural sinking action.
+His slider sweeps across the zone, generates a very high amount of groundballs compared to other pitchers' sliders, is much harder than usual and has some two-plane movement.
+His fourseam fastball generates more whiffs/swing compared to other pitchers' fourseamers, has some natural sinking action, has slightly above average velo and has slightly less natural movement than typical.
+His curve has sweeping glove-side movement, is much harder than usual and has little depth.
+His cutter generates an extremely high number of swings & misses compared to other pitchers' cutters, has heavy sink, results in somewhat more flyballs compared to other pitchers' cutters, has slightly above average velo and has strong cutting action.
+His change results in many more groundballs compared to other pitchers' changeups.